 Stobbe, M., Hesse, T., Rosenow, J., Anderson, M., Braungardt, S., Bei der Wieden, M., Bürger, V., Loschke, C., & Claeys, B. (2024).
-Planning and regulating Europe's gas networks: breaking up with fossil gas.
+Breaking free from fossil gas: planning and regulating Europe's gas networks.
 Regulatory Assistance Project, Oeko-Institut.

 The views presented in this paper are those of the authors and do not necessarily represent the views of RAP, Oeko-Institut or their Boards of Directors.